 Delay Law Calculation

 Delay laws allow the generation of ultrasonic waves at desired angles with or without focusing.
-When dealing with flat and circumferential welds, a scan plan is determined to obtain optimum detection of indications inside the weld.
+When dealing with flat and circumferential welds, a scan plan is determined to obtain optimum detection of indications inside the weld (learn how to set the perfect scan plan for weld inspecting using TOFD, PAUT, and TFM here).
 Typically, a 35° to 70° sectorial scan is very common to obtain beams normal to the bevel on the second leg and high angles inspecting the root of the weld.
 Delay laws consider the exit points along the top surface for each angle.
-If we import these delay laws for a curved component, for example a 20-inch (500-millimeter) pipe, not considering the curvature leads to angles different than the original 35° to 70° ones, 32° and 75° in this example.
+If we import these delay laws for a curved component, for example a 500-millimeter (20-inch) pipe, not considering the curvature leads to angles different than the original 35° to 70° ones, 32° and 75° in this example.
 This means that indications could be mispositioned.

 Capture software’s delay law calculator considers the curvature of the component.
 It is functional for all probes: linear, matrix, dual linear array (DLA) and dual matrix array (DMA).
 It is possible to visualize focusing points after skipping off the backwall in order to position them perfectly.
 This allows defining the scan plan and ensuring full coverage of the weld.
 Several focal modes are available to focus the energy wherever the operator wants.

 Considering the curvature allows the generation of proper angles but also focusing on the right location.
 The following images show the beam calculated for the 42° angle.
 When we consider the curvature, the beam focuses along the bevel after a rebound off the curved backwall.
 On the contrary, using plane delay laws leads to an unfocused effect on top of the wrong angle (44°).

 Looking at the results for a notch along the bevel, we can see that using plane delay laws leads to a drop of about 9 dB in terms of sensitivity due to the unfocused effect.